 • How are my points awarded/recorded in the course of the program?

-In order to be awarded points, it is insufficient just to have experiences like travel, hosting, or global service work.
-Every experience needs to be connected to the Global Studies Essential Questions and to address at least one of them in a thoughtful student reflection submitted to the e-portfolio.
-Supporting materials, such as photos, videos, digital artifacts should accompany every portfolio entry.
-Global Studies Program Coordinator evaluates each outside-of-classroom experience and records points in the individual progress card.
+In order to be awarded points, it is insufficient just to have experiences like travel, hosting, or global service work or coursework.
+Every experience needs to be connected to the Global Studies Essential Questions and Enduring Understandings and to address at least one of them in a thoughtful reflection submitted to the e-portfolio E-portfolio is a web-based collection of student’s work and learning that is maintained and updated during the course of the program participation.
+Supporting materials, such as photos, videos, digital artifacts and samples of classroom work should accompany every portfolio entry.
+Global Studies Program Department Chair evaluates each experience and submitted reflection and only upon approval, records points in the individual progress card.
 Points for the coursework at the Academy are awarded at the end of each trimester or year respectively.

 • How can I share my Global Studies work with colleges?